DaRos97/wavespin/progress.md

 - Theta could change from site to site in a OBC setting
 - Need documentation for N11, N12, computePs, computeTs,computeEpsilon, computeGsE, computeE0
 - offsitelist in computePs goes in conflict with computeTs
-- computePs and computeTs needs to be extended for canted-Stripe order
+- computePs and computeTs need to be extended for canted-Stripe order
-- correlator's computation

 ### Open boundary
 - Input of experimental parameters
 - Implement the non-rectangular geometry
-- Add momentum identification plot when doing the dat
-- Add option for plotting the Bogoliubov wavefunctions

 ## Dynamic